sarajosephs/ProjectB/index.md

 We can see that the highest number of bad samples were detected in the Bronx borough and also in Staten Island.

-Now lets look at spatial patterns of the bad samples per year:
+Now let's look at spatial patterns of the bad samples per year:

 <iframe src="movie.html"